DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

-# Data Bootcamp: Topic list & links
+# Data Bootcamp: Topic outlines & links

 A list of topics with links to material used in class.
 We expect each topic to take roughly one week -- maybe a little more.